mpa-poverty/2-mpa/preprocessing/README.md

 ### Step 3: Create Incountry Folds
 This step is mandatory to perform spatially aware cross-validation to obtain a robust model.
 The code is taken from @Yeh_2020, still, and produces spatial folds from the dataset indices.

+> Once all the spteps are completed, if disk space is a concern, feel free to delete any remaining non-`TIF` file.